devrtex/ott-seller-panel/README.md

 ## Contact Me 📧

-For any inquiries or support, feel free to reach me out at [devrtex@gmail.com](mailto:devrtex@proton.me).
+For any inquiries or support, feel free to reach me out at [devrtex@proton.me](mailto:devrtex@proton.me).

 ## License 📜